Hermaphrodite: Early modern

+Modern

 The term "intersex" described a wide variety of combinations of what are ambiguous biological characteristics.
 Intersex biology may include, for example, ambiguous-looking external genitalia, karyotypes that include mixed XX and XY chromosome pairs (46XX/46XY, 46XX/47XXY or 45X/XY mosaic).
 Clinically, medicine currently uses the terminology "disorders of sex development" (also known as variations in sex characteristics.)
 This is particularly significant because of the relationship between medical terminology and medical intervention.

 Intersex civil society organizations, and many human rights institutions, have criticized medical interventions designed to make bodies more typically male or female.

 In some cases, variations in sex characteristics are caused by unusual levels of sex hormones, which may be the result of an atypical set of sex chromosomes.
 One common cause of variations in sex characteristics traits is the crossing over of the testis-determining factor (SRY) from the Y chromosome to the X chromosome during meiosis.
 The SRY is then activated in only certain areas, causing development of testes in some areas by beginning a series of events starting with the upregulation of the transcription factor (SOX9), and in other areas not being active (causing the growth of ovarian tissues).
 Thus, testicular and ovarian tissues will both be present in the same individual.
 Of all total recorded cases of ovotesticular DSD, in only 8% percent of all cases was SRY present, leaving the rest of cases that could be explained to other or less common causes, with the vast majority simply being currently unexplainable.

 Fetuses were previously thought to be phenotypically female before the sexual differentiation stage; however, this is now known to be incorrect, as humans are simply undifferentiated before this stage and possess a paramesonephric duct, a mesonephric duct, and a genital tubercle.